TheArjunAgarwal/sem4-notes/agth.typ

   Mathematicians have adapted the method to allow both men and women to approach either gender simultaneously, and changed the rules to include ties in preference lists, or scenarios where you’d rather go home alone than hook up with the weird guy in the corner.
 Academics have even explored what happens when you have cheating men (not cheating women, though, strangely).

-  The math in these special cases can get quite heavy in places (although there are lots of lovely references at the end of this book if you’re interested in finding out more).
   But for all the extensions and examples, the message remains the same: If you can handle the occasional cringe-inducing rejection, ultimately, taking the initiative will see you rewarded.
 It is always better to do the approaching than to sit back and wait for people to come to you.
 So aim high, and aim frequently: The math says so.
   ]
 #thm[
   Let $M_1, M_2$ be two stable matchings.
 Form a set $S$ by assigning each $a in A$ his more preferred partner from $M_1, M_2$.

   $S$ is a stable matching.
 ]
+The proof has been left upto to the dilligent reader.

 Let's now talk about the mechanism design aspects of this algorithm
 #thm[